 The only Valorant game modes right now are the CS:GO-like Search and Destroy mode and the Spike Rush mode.
 The Valorant development team is on record saying they’re open to exploring other game modes.

 As a tactical shooter game, Valorant has no shortage of battlegrounds and characters to choose from.
 So far, the game has four maps called Ascent, Bind, Haven, and Split.
 Each map has unique points of interest and its own challenging layout.
 While Riot has promised more maps and Agents in future patches, the timeline for these updates isn’t clear.

 Currently, Riot has not announced the protocol for adding new agents.
-We hope they will offer the acquisition of future agents for free, but they could alternately include them as a formal upgrade like they did with the Apex legends’ battle pass.
+Depending on their plan, Riot could either let you acquire new agents for free or offer them as part of an upgrade, like how they did with the Apex legends’ battle pass.
 The goal of every map in Valorant is the same, which makes it easy to find your purpose no matter where you’re playing.
 You’ll always have the opportunity to decide if you’re going to carefully deactivate your enemy’s explosives or plant a bomb to take them out.
 The agents in the game fall into one of four classes, each granting related abilities.
 The Duelist class, which contains Jett, Phoenix, Raze, and Reyna, is a front-line assault class.

 The Initiator class works behind the scenes to find information that will help with gameplay; these agents include Breach and Sova.
 The Controller class is an offensive support specialization that includes Brimstone, Omen, and Viper.
 Finally, Sage and Cypher are both Sentinels, a defensive tank class.